tenor-conference/tenor-website/guidelines/hosting_guidelines.md

 #  A guide for organizing TENOR
 #### International Conference on Technologies for Music Notation and Representation

-Draft document - Last updated 08/2021
+Draft document - Last updated July 2021

 ## Presentation